City Hall Crowd Rules

 UPDATED: San Francisco City Hall Wedding Ideas

-We have been photographing weddings at San Francisco City Hall now for nearly 10 years and have learned some interesting ideas and helpful hints throughout this time.
+We have been photographing weddings at San Francisco City Hall now for nearly 12 years and have learned some interesting ideas and helpful hints throughout this time.
 I thought it would be instructive to share some of these thoughts with our readers to help engaged couples planning on getting married at San Francisco City Hall.

-- Hire a Professional Wedding Photographer – OK probably no surprise that I started with this hint since I am a City Hall Wedding Photographer.
+- Hire a Professional Wedding Photographer – OK so it is probably no surprise that I started with this hint since I am a City Hall Wedding Photographer.
 However, this is not strictly self-serving.
 I would highly recommend that you hire ANY of the top wedding photographers that specialize in City Hall weddings.
 Why?
 Because the top 10 or so photographers will not only take wonderful photos of your ceremony and formal shots, but they will also guide you through the process.
-Over these 10 years I have watched other photographers work with their clients and all of them are happy to help.
-Conversely, when I see couples without a photographer, they appear confused and keep doing the wrong thing with regard to activities like the County Clerk ceremony check-in.
-Having a helpful professional there to guide you just takes one more stressful thing to worry about on your wedding day.
+Over these 12 years I have watched other photographers work with their clients and all of them are happy to help.
+Conversely, when I see couples without a photographer, they appear confused and keep doing the wrong thing with regard to activities such as the County Clerk ceremony check-in.
+Having a helpful professional there to guide you just takes one more stressful thing away to worry about on your wedding day.

 - Dress up and Bring Flowers – We often find that brides and grooms are surprised when they see other couples wearing formal attire.
 Many of them are disappointed that they didn’t do the same.
-I think people that are unfamiliar with SF City Hall don’t realize that people actually do formal weddings there because of the beauty of the venue.
+I think people that are unfamiliar with SF City Hall don’t realize that people actually have formal weddings there because of the beauty of the venue.
 But the biggest issue we see is brides not bringing a bouquet for photography.
 The only negative thing I would ever say about City Hall is that the colors are all very monotone.
 So even though our photos come out gorgeous with the amazing backgrounds and architecture, SO much is added simply be mixing in a splash of color.
 It also gives the bride something to do with her hands!